paul-hammant/tbd/content/game-changers/index.md

 11. makes a daily build from HEAD of the shared master branch

 The authors note in the book, that #10 is not always an everyday thing.
 And the last step, #11, isn't per developer, it is for the designated "build master" within the team, and manual.
+This workflow was initially pioneered in the Excel group, and then Word, and then Windows NT, and the timespan for this way of working was from around 1989 through 1995 when the interviews completed and the book published.

 The book also briefly mentions Test Case Manager (TCM) and "Microsoft Test".
 These were tools for helping developers manage and record/edit/playback application tests at their workstations.
 It isn't clear if all SLM-using teams